The bookshelves have been improved!

 board to the (non-functioning) window shade.

+Not bad.
 We'll see how it works out once

 we start groups later in the month!